Mibu Domain: History

-Mibu was assigned to Abe Tadaaki, who has served as a Rōjū to Shōgun Tokugawa Iemitsu, with revenues raised to 25,000 koku.
+Mibu was assigned to Abe Tadaaki, who had served as a Rōjū to Shōgun Tokugawa Iemitsu, with revenues raised to 25,000 koku.
 He was reassigned in 1639 to Oishi Domain in Musashi Province.

 Mibu then came under the control of the Miura clan, for three generations, until the transfer of wakadoshiyori Miura Akihiro to Nobeoka Domain in 1692.

 Shōgun Tokugawa Tsunayoshi then assigned the domain to Matsudaira Terusada, with an increase in size to 32,000 koku, and then 42,000 koku; however, he remained for only 3 years until his reassignment to Takasaki Domain.
-The domain was then reduced back to 25,000 koku and given to Katō Akihide, also a former wakadoshiyori, who made many attempts to reform the domain’s finances and administration.
+The domain was then reduced back to 25,000 koku and given to Katō Akihide, also a former wakadoshiyori, who made many attempts to reform the domain's finances and administration.
 After his son, Katō Yoshinori was transferred to Minakuchi Domain in 1712, Mibu came under the control of the Torii clan, who then ruled until the Meiji Restoration.

 The 6th daimyō, Torii Tadatomi, sided with the Satchō Alliance in the Boshin War of the Meiji Restoration, and fought in the Battle of Aizu, despite considerable opposition within the ranks of his samurai.
 The final daimyō, Torii Tadafumi was later raised to the rank of viscount in the kazoku peerage system, and served as the Japanese consul to the Kingdom of Hawaii.

 After the abolition of the han system in July 1871, Mibu Domain became part of Tochigi Prefecture.
 The domain had a samurai-class population of 1693 people in 437 households, per a census in 1870.